Travel Out & Reentry: F-1 & J-1 Students

 Prior to the Form I-20/Form DS-2019 end date, travel signatures are valid for one year.
 During Post-Completion and STEM OPT, travel signatures are valid for 6 months.
-To obtain a travel signature, F-1 students should schedule an appointment with Ayako Yamada.
-J-1 students may bring their original Form DS-2019 to the Office of Global Services (OGS) during walk-in hours or make an appointment with their dedicated IS Advisor.
+To obtain a travel signature on your Form I-20 or Form DS-2019, please email your dedicated IS Advisor (new window).

 With limited exceptions* students must present a valid, unexpired F-1 or J-1 visa each time they enter the United States.
 Students who need to renew their visa must do so at a U.S. consulate or embassy abroad.
 Visa stamps are never issued or renewed in the United States.
 Generally allow 2-8 weeks for processing.
 Contact the consulate for an appointment prior to finalizing travel plans.

 Students engaged in F-1 Post-Completion OPT or J-1 Post-Completion AT should be aware that it can be more difficult to renew a visa during the post-completion period.

 Some visa applications may be subject to administrative processing due to the student’s country of national origin, citizenship, field of study, or at the discretion of the Consular Officer.
 Security Advisory Opinions commonly take one month but may require as long as 4-6 months in rare cases.